buwilliams/javascript-tree/README.md

 # JavaScript Tree

-A implementation of a doubly-linked list in JavaScript.
+An implementation of a doubly-linked list in JavaScript.
 It's been used in a production system for over 18 months as of writing.
 I'm working on making it more generic for public use.
 So, for now, it's a work in progress.
 Feel free to make contributions.

 ## Benefits